[Revised - October 21, 2017]

 BROOK90 has no provision for spatial distribution of parameters in the horizontal and no provision for lateral transfer of water to adjacent downslope areas.
 There is only a single, first order groundwater reservoir.
 There is no channel routing.

-BROOK90 has been used around the world for 20 years; but with the exception of LWF-BROOK90, I (C.A.
+BROOK90 has been used around the world for over 20 years; but with the exception of LWF-BROOK90, I (C.A.
 Federer) am unaware of any versions not written by me.
 Versions 1 and 2 were partial models, written in QuickBasic for DOS PCs; although they were used by several other scientists, they are obsolete and should not be used.

 Version 3.1Q is the final QuickBasic version.
 It was translated into Fortran-77 as Version 3.1F, which could run on a mainframe.
 Both were completed in January 1995, when I retired from the U.S. Forest Service.
 Only minor changes have been made in the model algorithms since then, but these changes affect results in some cases.